OpenStackOnRaPi/ostackinstall/README.md

  **2. Start the cluster**

-This will restart the entire cluster and resume OpenStack operation after the cluster has been shut down.
+This will restart the entire cluster after it has been stopped and resume OpenStack recovering also the state of all instances.

   * Power on RPis